 Taking the time to address concerns about the health risk questionnaire can help increase participant engagement which provides you with a more complete picture of your population’s health.
 To disseminate this information to your participants, send an email, host a webinar or meeting, mail a letter, provide a person to contact.
 Make every effort to address concerns about the health risk assessment questionnaire, and it will make a difference.

 How do you address concerns about the health risk assessment questionnaire?
-Let us know in the comments below.
+Explore our ultimate guide to HRAs below for more about using HRAs in your population health programs.